CHRIST555/net-metrics-viz/README.md

   - Network: SNMP access (UDP 161) to all monitored devices; internet access for notifications.

 ## Installation
+This application was created in a Windows 11 machine.
+Please install the latest version of Docker-Desktop.

+Download the a ZIP verion of this code and extract onto a folder: .\netmetrics-app Open Powershell as an Administrator
+Test that Docker is runningDocker : Docker --version

+Next
+cd ".\netmetrics-app"
+.\start-monitoring.ps1

+At this time users will received confirmation that each image and container have been created. and paste each url into a browser in your local machine.

 ## Usage

 ## Maintainer